Data Collection Modules

 VCOR aims to have a broad cardiac outcomes focus and it is anticipated that the registry will expand to collect a comprehensive dataset for many different cardiac procedures, treatments and interventions across metropolitan and regional Victorian health services.

-Currently, VCOR has three data collection modules: Percutaneous Coronary Intervention (PCI), Early Management of Acute STEMI in Regional Victoria and the Heart Failure Snapshot and Cardiac Implantable Electronic Deviced (CIED).
+Currently, VCOR has four data collection modules: Percutaneous Coronary Intervention (PCI), Early Management of Acute STEMI in Regional Victoria, Heart Failure Snapshot and Cardiac Implantable Electronic Deviced (CIED).
 Data is collected for every patient undergoing a relevant cardiac procedure, treatment or intervention in participating Victorian health services.

 The current VCOR data collection modules are:

 PCI is a non-surgical treatment of narrowed coronary arteries using a balloon to inflate the artery and/or place a stent to hold it open.
 This procedure is also known as coronary angioplasty.
 VCOR currently collects a minimum data set for patients undergoing PCI.
 This dataset includes demographics, hospital admission data, clinical symptoms and presentation, pre-procedural risk factors and procedure details to discharge.
 Patients are followed-up at 30 days to check on their health status after their PCI procedure.